MicroStrategy/embedding-sdk-docs/contributing/development.md

 This is all based on the ordering in `sidebar.js` file.

+More infomation could be found in `sidebar.js` or in the ["Sidebar" section](https://docusaurus.io/docs/sidebar) of the Docusaurus official documentation.

 ## Testing your changes

 You can run `yarn start` to test your local changes.
 Make sure everything looks okay before creating a Pull Request.